A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Model and method

-We employ a real space exact diagonalization (ED) based Monte Carlo (MC) technique\cite{tca} that allows us to perfrom calculations on system sizes of up to $40^{2}$.
-Details are given in \cite{clean-long}.
-Typically results are averaged over 20-30 disorder realizations.
+We employ a real space exact diagonalization (ED) based Monte Carlo (MC) technique\cite{tca} that allows us to perform calculations on system sizes of up to $40^{2}$.
+Disorder results are averaged over 30 disorder realizations.
+For reasons discussed in the companion paper, we present all results for $J/t=0.12$.